Grace Robertson: Awards and honours

 Robertson was awarded an Honorary Fellowship from the Royal Photographic Society in 1995 and appointed an OBE in 1999.
 She received honorary degrees from the University of Brighton (1995) and Brunel University (2007).

 Personal life

-Robertson who stood 6 ft 2in in her bare feet married in 1955 the Picture Post photographer Thurston Hopkins.
+Robertson, who stood 6 ft 2in in her bare feet, married in 1955 the Picture Post photographer Thurston Hopkins.
 They had two children.
-In the 1980s, on Hopkins' retirement, the couple moved to Seaford in East Sussex, where they remained until his death in 2014 at age 101.
+In the 1980s, on Thurston Hopkins' retirement, the couple moved to Seaford in East Sussex, where they remained until their deaths in 2014 at the age of 101 and 2021 age 90 respectively.

 Robertson died on 11 January 2021, aged 90.